pavelgodx/python_big_project_order/README.md

 # python_big_project_order
-The first and complex project in python. (professional level)
+The first and complex project in python. (advanced level)